temporalio/temporal-learning/docs/tutorials/typescript/nextjs/index.md

 When the Worker finds [Workflow Tasks](https://docs.temporal.io/workers#workflow-task) or [Activity Tasks](https://docs.temporal.io/workers#activity-task) for the Workflows and Activities it hosts, it executes them.

-Run your Worker with the following command to ensure that everything builds properly and there are no errors:
+Run your Worker with the following command to make sure that everything builds and there are no errors:

 ```command
 npm run build:temporal && npm run start:worker`